-At this year’s annual Shared Assessments Program Summit, Program Advisory Board and Board Risk Committee Members Linnea Solem and Adam Stone led a Privacy Breakout session on critical privacy developments in 2021 and the components most critical to effective third party risk management.
+At this year’s annual Shared Assessments Program Summit, Program Advisory Board and Board Risk Committee Members Linnea Solem and Adam Stone led a Privacy Breakout session on critical privacy and data governance developments in 2021 and the components most critical to effective third party risk management.

 The numbers told a story from Keynote speakers, panelists to discussion.
 60 world-wide jurisdictions have introduced privacy regulations since GDPR.
 Gartner reports that by 2023, 65% of the world’s population will have its personal data covered under modern privacy regulations, up from 10% in 2020.
 If proposed state privacy laws pass, 57% of the U.S. could soon be covered with new privacy rules.
 61% of businesses surveyed thought that data privacy regulations improved customer trust.

 Here are the critical themes that emerged from our Spotlight on Data Governance for Data Privacy and Third Party Risk in 2021:

 The EU Court ruling that invalidated Privacy Shield as an approved transfer mechanism is known as Schrems II.
 Many organizations relied on the self-assessment aspect of this method to enable cross border data access, a critical complexity factor in third party risk.
 The European Data Protection Board (EDPB) has drafted guidance and enhanced Standard Contractual Clauses (SCCs) that will need to be executed between outsourcers (Data Controllers) and third parties (Data Processors).
 Once finalized organizations will need to update data inventories; conduct additional due diligence of third parties; and update contractual provisions across third party relationships by the enforcement date.
 The exit of the UK from the EU known as “Brexit” adds another layer of operational challenge to these action steps.